 - N= Period

-This is the formula for simple interest.
+It is the formula for simple interest.
 Normally in the market for bonds and deposits with periodic payout are using the above formula.
 However, deposits where the periodic payout is not available, their concept of compounding is used.
-In simple interest, interest will be paid periodically and then at the end principal will be repaid.
+In simple interest, interest will be paid periodically, and then at the end principal will be repaid.